Black History Month: Honoring CRNRA's Black Leaders

 Under his guidance, CRNRA developed a strategic plan that set clear goals for overcoming obstacles and enhancing the visitor experience.
 Madry’s dedication to building partnerships and engaging the community left an enduring mark on the park, creating a foundation for its future success.

-Superintendent Kevin Cherie
+Superintendent Kevin Cheri

-In 2000, Cherie became Superintendent of CRNRA, bringing decades of experience and a steadfast commitment to diversity and inclusion.
+In 2000, Cheri became Superintendent of CRNRA, bringing decades of experience and a steadfast commitment to diversity and inclusion.
 His leadership at CRNRA and other parks, including Canyonlands National Park and Big Bend National Park, highlighted his passion for mentorship and cultivating a more representative workforce.

-Cherie later returned to Buffalo National River as superintendent in 2007, retiring in 2018 after four decades of service.
+Cheri later returned to Buffalo National River as superintendent in 2007, retiring in 2018 after four decades of service.
 Reflecting on his career in the National Park Service podcast A Sense of Place: Stories of Stewardship, he called building a diverse staff one of his most meaningful achievements.

-In 2018, Cherie sat down with NPS for their podcast A Sense of Place: Stories of Stewardship from the National Park Service, remarking on his struggles and accomplishments during his tenure.
+In 2018, Cheri sat down with NPS for their podcast A Sense of Place: Stories of Stewardship from the National Park Service, remarking on his struggles and accomplishments during his tenure.
 The episode, titled The National Park Service Reckons with Representation, can be listened to or read here.

 Honoring Their Legacy

-The contributions of Marvin Madry and Kevin Cherie remind us of the transformative power of leadership and representation.
+The contributions of Marvin Madry and Kevin Cheri remind us of the transformative power of leadership and representation.
 Their work at CRNRA reflects the broader mission of the National Park Service: preserving our natural treasures while fostering inclusivity and community connection.

 As we celebrate Black History Month, let us honor these leaders’ legacies and recommit to their vision of ensuring that our parks remain places for all people to enjoy, protect, and cherish.